cod-e-ash/RPGAutoScreen/README.md

 ### Program and Object Descriptions

   * AUTOSCRAF.pf
-  ...This is a PF source which will hold the data to generate programs and screens.
+  This is a PF source which will hold the data to generate programs and screens.
-  ...Create four files based on this source AUTOSCRAF1, AUTOSCRAF2, AUTOSCRAF3, AUTOSCRAF4
+  Create four files based on this source AUTOSCRAF1, AUTOSCRAF2, AUTOSCRAF3, AUTOSCRAF4

   * AUTOSCRAF1/2/3/4.pfd
-  ...This contain the data to be inserted into source files created before.
+  This contain the data to be inserted into source files created before.
 (Use name as reference)

   * AUTOSCRC.cl
-  ...This is a dirver CL program.
+  This is a dirver CL program.

   * AUTOSCRC.cd
-  ...Command file.
+  Command file.
 Use this source to create the command, use any name, but make sure you are calling the above CL as program.

   * AUTOSCRP.rpg
-  ...Main program that contains all the logic.
+  Main program that contains all the logic.

   * CPYBK.cpb
-  ...A copybook to store prototype definations and other.
+  A copybook to store prototype definations and other.
 If you use any other library that RPGUTILS, please change the path in above RPG program for this copy book.

 ### Installing